Skip to content

 enabledbooleanfalseEnable built-in SQL tools.

-list_tablesList all tables in the database
+list_tables”List all tables in the DuckDB database”

-get_table_schemaGet schema for a specific table
+get_table_schema”Get the schema for a specific table in the DuckDB database”

 Security Note: Only enable for trusted environments.
 Consider using custom tools with proper access controls for production.